BocuD/VRBuildHelper/README.md

  - Dev branch, using a different pipeline id from the main branch so it gets uploaded as a different world, which includes a number of GameObjects to assist in testing that are not present on the main branch
 ### VRChat World Editor
 You can change you world name, decription, tags, playercount and image right from the editor window, on a per branch basis.
 Any changes you make will be applied to the upload window automatically on the next build - or be applied autonomously if using the Autonomous builder.

 ![World Editor](https://i.imgur.com/fQhhoEx.png)
 ### Blueprint ID Editor
 When selecting the blueprint ID for a branch, you won't have to manually (ew, what are we, monkeys?) copy paste it any more.
 ![Blueprint ID editor](https://i.imgur.com/Wwf92Cp.png)
 ### GameObject Overrides
 You can specify a list of GameObjects that should be excluded from a given branch by enabling GameObject overrides for that branch.
 Exclusive GameObjects will only be included in builds for a branch that has them in the Exclusive GameObject list.
 Excluded GameObjects will not be included in builds for that branch.

 ![GameObject Overrides](https://i.imgur.com/4mcGfzy.png)
 ### Deployment Manager
-Every build uploaded with the Deployment Manager active will be saved to the specified folder, and can be locally tested in VRChat or reuploaded later.
+Every build uploaded with the Deployment Manager active will be saved to the specified folder.
+You can later reupload or retest these builds, to see what your progress is or if a newer upload contains issues you can't easily fix.

 ![Deployment Manager](https://i.imgur.com/lGJnqee.png)
 ### Build tracking
 VR Build Helper tracks every build and upload you do for a branch, for both PC and mobile platforms.
 It automatically keeps a build number which is updated every time you create a new build.
 If you switch platforms and do a new build, VR Build Helper will attempt to detect if any changes were made after switching.
 If not, the build numbers for the new platform will automatically be updated to match the other one.

 ![Build tracker](https://i.imgur.com/bOh7ECb.png)
 ### Udon Link
 You can access information about the branch and build at runtime.
 Since the build number is accessible, this can be used to detect version errors between two different builds - for example when a Quest user joins a PC world that has not been updated for their platform yet, or right after an update was published to notify users that are still on the old build that they should rejoin.
 It can also be used to automatically display information about a current development build by using the TMP options.
 Branch information is also available.

 ![Udon Link](https://i.imgur.com/wZTtaXR.png)
 ### Streamlined build tools
 Build options are cleaned up

 ![Streamlined build tools](https://i.imgur.com/gzQZCY1.png)
 ### Autonomous builder
 You can upload your world for both platforms with the press of a single button.
 The autonomous builder will then build your world for the first platform, upload it, switch platform, build for the second platform, upload it, and then switch back to the platform you were originally on.
 It can of course also be used to upload to a single platform autonomously. (no more pressing upload buttons!)